-Varanasi for Holi Festival is not for the faint-hearted but it is an experience I will remember for years to come.
+Varanasi in India for Holi Festival is not for the faint-hearted but it is an experience I will remember for years to come.
 We saw it from the back streets, the boat, neighbouring village and the Aghori Monk perspective; it was absolutely bonkers!
 Let’s check out the Holi Festival madness in Varanasi…

 What is Holi?